-Prerequisites: Completion of two courses in the Computer Integrated Manufacturing program or instructor approval.
+Prerequisite: Completion of two courses in the Motorcycle Mechanics program or instructor approval.
 This course combines productive work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences.
 Students must develop new learning objectives each semester.
-The seminar consists of discussions on the writing of effective competency-based objectives and other work related skills such as time management, resume writing, and human relations.
+The seminar consists of topics which include job interview and job application techniques, job site interpersonal relations, employer expectations of employees and service repair liability.
 (1 Lec., 15 Lab.)